vergnetp/shared_libs/python/errors/readme.md

-# This module is meant to offer Support friendly Exceptions
+# This module provides exceptions designed for support and debugging purposes.

-Error is to be raised when you want to want to add custom description or action (for support purpose mainly).
+Use Error to wrap exceptions with additional context like a description or a recommended action.

-When converted to string, it will pretty print the chained Errors down to the possible unhandled error.
+Use TrackError to trace function call paths (stack traces) through your application.

-TrackError is to be raised in all functions you want to trace the stack for.
+When converted to a string, errors are pretty-printed recursively down to the root cause.

-Note that the critical flag bubble up once True
+The critical flag bubbles up when set to True anywhere in the chain.

 ## Example